jyz0328/Document-Analyzer-EC530/README.md

 then explain functions <br>
-nowclient.py:frontend, which show things in front of users app.py : backend , all modules need to be import<br>
+nowclient.py:frontend, which show things in front of users <br>
+app.py : backend , all modules need to be import<br>
 auth.py :authcation module<br>
 upload.py : upload module<br>